Ye Olde Boar’s Head P.H. (left) and Jubilee Library (right) on Middleton’s Long Street look lovely in spring with the cherry blossom.

-Jubilee Library has several cutting-edge Arts & Crafts features.
-For example, it combines pegged oak timber frame with modern reinforced concrete and the design looks both to the past and the future for inspiration.
+Jubilee Library has several interesting Arts & Crafts features.
+For example, the front is constructed using a pegged oak timber frame while the floor is reinforced concrete like a cotton mill.
+The design looks both to the past and the future for inspiration.

 The official architect was Laurence Booth, a Bury designer then in his 50s.
 He won the local competition to design the building, ostensibly with this design.
 However, he built nothing like it before or afterwards and actually criticised its vernacular styling at the stone laying ceremony.
 Instead, the unique design is in the early Arts & Crafts styling of Edgar Wood (aged 29 in 1889) and recent study reveals that Wood was almost certainly the true designer or, at least, co-designer.
 Edgar Wood’s father, T. B. Wood and Edgar’s clients, the Schwabe family, ran the competition and were the principal benefactors in a public subscription.
 It appears they kept Edgar’s role hidden to avoid local controversy.
 Not only were there the family ties to hide but also Edgar Wood’s designs were not universally popular in the small town of Middleton!
 Edgar Wood had to be hidden from the public gaze at least two other times.